Destroy Songwriter’s Block: 9 Quick Techniques to Get the Music Flowing Again

 Sometimes the path of least resistance leads to magic, so you should totally follow it!

-- Try to get into the groove.
+- Start feeling the groove.

 - Don’t overthink things!